nus-cs2103-AY2324S1/tp/docs/team/nknguyenhc.md

     for features related to accessibility.
 Pull request: [#24](https://github.com/AY2324S1-CS2103T-T08-2/tp/pull/24)
     * Add a glossary to define relevant terms used in the Developer Guide.
     * Add documentation on the implementation the edit feature.
-    This includes the sequence diagrams on the edit command.
+    This also includes the sequence diagrams on the edit command.
     Pull request: [#138](https://github.com/AY2324S1-CS2103T-T08-2/tp/pull/138)
     * Refine documentation on the model package.
 Pull request: